GoogleCloudPlatform/java-docs-samples/appengine-java8/remote-README.md

 1. Package the app as a jar
    `mvn clean package`
 1. Navigate to the target directory
-1. Excute the jar file with the server connection string as the first argument
+1. Execute the jar file with the server connection string as the first argument
    1. If you deployed the app, it should be "YOUR-APP-ID.appspot.com"
    1. If you are running on the development server, it should be "localhost:8080" java -jar appengine-remote-client-1.0-SNAPSHOT-jar-with-dependencies.jar "YOUR-APP-NAME"